How to avoid travel bulge syndrome

 Obviously, your own level of fitness should be the first thing you consider.
 If you’ve never been for a jog around the block, don’t commit to a marathon trail run around the Annapurna Circuit.
 But if you’re fairly fit and agile, there’s no reason you can’t sign up to a small group adventure to Everest Base Camp.

-Here’s my pick of fitness travel ideas to help you plan a trip that will prevent your health regime going out the window as soon as you hit the road:
+Here’s my pick of fitness travel and holiday ideas to help you plan a trip that will prevent your health regime going out the window as soon as you hit the road:

 If you’re into walking and trekking

 When it comes to choosing a walking or trekking adventure to suit your fitness levels, remember that anything that takes in mountain ranges will be tough due to the gradients, so make sure you get in some consistent training during the 8-12 weeks before your trip.
-Anything at altitude will also make it tougher, so this is another thing to consider before picking your challenge.
+Anything at altitude will also make it tougher, so this is another thing to consider before picking the challenge for your holiday.

-Here are some of our favourites from around the world:
+Here are some of our favourite holidays from around the world: